 5. Issue your own high school diploma.

 Many states allow this, including Washington.
+Your student can take classes in various places as well as at home and you compile the credits, the transcript, and issue the diploma.
 It is recommended that you purchase a professionally printed diploma not only as a keepsake, but also because some colleges and military recruiters view a professional diploma as “more official.”
-This is what we will be doing.
+This is what we did.
 You can order beautiful homeschool graduation invitations, tassels, keepsakes and diplomas through HomeschoolDiploma.com.

 It’s your school, and you are able to decide what constitutes a complete high school education for your child.

 The options are endless, but if you keep your wits about you, the answer to how you will go about homeschool graduation will probably come easier than you think.
 Hang in there Momma, it’s coming soon and you– and your child– can do it!

 If you’re working your way through high school graduation requirements and want to be able to organize it, I’d love to share with you a High School Credit Worksheet I created years ago for my daughters.

 I use this same worksheet with my boys to keep track of where they’re at and what they still need to cover.
 You’ll get a download with two files: A printable PDF and an editable Word document.
 Just pop your info in the box below and I’ll send it to you straight away!